mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-28-Local-Administrator-Access-Review-and-Remediation/README.md

 - Local administrator access requires recurring review
 - LAPS does not replace membership governance
-- Viewing privileged membership does not provide authority to change it
+- Viewing privileged membership does not grant authority to change it
 - Administrative context must be validated before remediation
 - Access-denied errors should not automatically lead to broader permissions
 - Privileged findings require remediation and validation
 - GUI and command-line evidence should agree
 - Removing group membership is different from deleting an account
+- Direct membership review does not establish complete effective access
 - Domain Admins should not be the default workstation administration model
-- Before-and-after evidence improves audit readiness
+- Before-and-after evidence improves review quality
-- Least privilege is an ongoing process
+- Least privilege is an ongoing governance process

 ---